Classification Codes—FoR, RFCD, SEO and ANZSIC Codes

 The Australian and New Zealand Standard Research Classification (ANZSRC) is the collective name for a set of three related classifications developed for use in the measurement and analysis of research and experimental development (R&D) undertaken in Australia and New Zealand.
-The ANZSRC replaces the Australian Standard Research Classification (ASRC) and was released on 31 March 2008.
+The ANZSRC replaces the Australian Standard Research Classification (ASRC) and was initially released on 31 March 2008.
 A review of the classifications was undertaken in 2019 and new classifications were released on 30 June 2020.

 There are three classifications in the ANZSRC:

 - Type of Activity (TOA)

 The ANZSRC updates the Research Fields, Courses and Disciplines (RFCD) codes with ‘Fields of Research’ codes as well as refreshing the socio-economic objective (SEO) codes.
 The ANZSRC has been significantly expanded with about 40 per cent more research codes than the 1998 classification.
 This aligns the classification more closely to the research currently being undertaken in Australia and New Zealand, and will reduce the volume of research categorised as "not elsewhere classified".

 The use of the three constituent classifications in the ANZSRC ensures that R&D statistics collected are useful to governments, educational institutions, international organisations, scientific, professional or business organisations, business enterprises, community groups and private individuals in Australia and New Zealand.

 A review of ANZSRC was undertaken to ensure the classification reflects current practice and to improve coverage, coherence and consistency across the classification.
 Subsequently, ANZSRC 2020 has been jointly developed by the ABS, Stats NZ, the Australian Research Council (ARC) and the New Zealand Ministry of Business, Innovation and Employment (MBIE), and replaces ANZSRC 2008.